ibz/lightningshell.app/faq.md

 layout: default
 ---

+<h2 id="data">Where can I store my files?</h2>

+The best place to store files you don't want to lose is under `/data`.
+This directory is mounted from your personal server and the contents is not lost on OS update.

+If the files are truly important, you may also want to back them up.
+You could for example schedule a `rsync` to some other machine.

 <h2 id="on_start">How can I run a script when the container is started?</h2>

 NB: This feature was added in [v0.1.7](/history#v0.1.7).